 - Remuneration or similar incentives shall not be solely or predominantly based on quantitative commercial criteria and shall take fully into account appropriate qualitative criteria reflecting compliance with the applicable regulations, the fair treatment of clients and the quality of services provided to clients. - Remuneration or similar incentives encourage responsible business conduct, as well as avoiding conflict of interests in the relationships with clients, i.e. clients' interests are not impaired by the remuneration practices adopted by the Company. - Under no circumstances will the Company make any variable remuneration awards that would impact upon its capital base, either from the need to retain required regulatory capital or where the Company has identified the need to build its capital base. - The Company does not remunerate or assess the performance of its staff in a way that conflicts with its duty to act in the best interests of its clients.
 In particular, the Company shall not make any arrangement by way of remuneration, sales targets or otherwise that could provide an incentive to its staff to act against the best interest of its clients. - The method of determining the remuneration of the relevant persons involved in control functions (the Compliance, AML, Risk Management and Internal Audit functions) does not compromise their objectivity.
 Persons engaged in control functions should be independent from the business units they oversee, have appropriate authority and be compensated in accordance with the achievement of the objectives linked to their functions, independent of the performance of the business areas they control. - A balance between fixed and variable components of remuneration is maintained at all times, so that the remuneration structure does not favour the interests of the Company or its relevant persons against the interests of any client.
 The fixed component represents a sufficiently high proportion of the total remuneration to allow the operation of a fully flexible policy, on variable remuneration components, including the possibility to pay no variable remuneration component.
-The variable remuneration for any given year is capped at 100% of fixed remuneration. - The remuneration of the Executive Directors ensures the Company's continued ability to attract and retain the most qualified Executive Board members and a good basis for succession planning. - Before launching a new product, the Company should assess whether the remuneration features related to the distribution of that product comply with the firm's remuneration policies and practices and therefore do not pose conduct of business and conflicts of interest risks.
+The variable remuneration for any given year is capped at 40% of fixed remuneration.

+The remuneration of the Executive Directors ensures the Company's continued ability to attract and retain the most qualified Executive Board members and a good basis for succession planning.